Articles Posted in Estate Planning

 Naming a minor child as a beneficiary of a will, life insurance policy, IRA, 401K, bank account or any other source of fund is almost always a substantial mistake for four reasons:

 1. If the funds are over $15,000 a guardian ad litem may need to be appointed by the court for the minor to access the funds upon death or disability of the parent.
 See F.S.
 744.301.
-Court costs to petition the court and secure such funds on behalf of the minor could estimate from $3,000 to $5,000.
+Court costs to petition the court and secure such funds on behalf of the minor could run from $3,000 to $5,000.

 Contact Information